 The European Feed Manufacturers’ Federation (FEFAC) developed the FEFAC Soy Sourcing Guidelines 2021 to provide transparency to operators interested in purchasing responsible soy.
 Based on set of principles and thorough analysis of existing schemes, concrete criteria and indicators on sustainable sourcing were developed.

 SAI Platform’s Farm Sustainability Assessment

-The ProTerra Standard version 4.1 was benchmarked against the SAI Platform’s Farm Sustainability Assessment and awarded SILVER level, the two organisations aim at strengthening their collaboration to make it more and more beneficial for actors in the food and feed supply chains.
+The ProTerra Standard version 4.1 was benchmarked against the SAI Platform’s Farm Sustainability Assessment v3.0 and awarded SILVER level.
+The two organisations aim at strengthening their collaboration to make it increasingly beneficial for actors in the food and feed supply chains through mutual recognition.

 The ISCC certification system covers all sustainable feedstocks, including agricultural and forestry biomass, biogenic wastes, circular materials and renewables.